Skip to main content

 • Multiple Endocrine Neoplasia syndrome type 2 (MEN2)

-• Pregnancy or breastfeeding
+• Pregnancy and breastfeeding (insufficient safety data)

 Compare with Similar Peptides